dmitrysamodurov/Aspose.Email-Documentation/cpp/getting-started/features-overview/limitations-and-api-differences/_index.md

 type: docs
 weight: 10
 url: /cpp/limitations-and-api-differences/
+description: C++ Email Parser Library has some differences as compared to its equivalent .NET version.
+This page contains information about all such functionality that is not available in the API.
 ---

 Aspose.Email for C++ has some differences as compared to its equivalent .NET version of the API.
 This page contains information about all such functionality that is not available in the API.